Start9Labs/electrs-wrapper/docs/integrations/sparrow/guide.md

 # Sparrow Integration Setup

-1. Open Sparrow and go to "File -> Preferences -> Server" or if you are running for the first time, proceed through the introduction until the screen below.
+1. Open Sparrow and go to "File -> Preferences -> Server" or if you are running Sparrow for the first time, proceed through the introduction until the screen below.
 Then select "Configure Server":

    ![Configure Server](./assets/sparrow0.png)